Dapaong: Sports

 Foadam Dapaong is a Togolese football club based in Dapaong.
 They play in the two division in Togolese football, the Togolese Championnat League 2.

 Infrastructure

 Supplied with electricity from the Akosombo Dam, the city however faces major difficulties in water sanitation and public health.

 Education

 Dapaong has several public schools, including the High School, Nassablé.
 The authorities of Togo support students and gave them the opportunity to learn how to use computers after giving them 20 computers.

 Demographics

 Dapaong is populated predominantly by Moba, Gourma, Mossi and Fulani.
 The Roman Catholic Diocese of Dapaong is located in the city.

+Climate

+Dapaong has a tropical savanna climate (Aw) according to the Köppen climate classification.